Rishiraj1308/CABZI/docs/CURE_USER_CONNECT.md

 ### **Step 1: The SOS Trigger (Rider's App)**

-1.  **Initiate SOS:** The user opens the Cabzi app and taps the main SOS button.
+1.  **Initiate SOS:** The user opens the Curocity app and taps the main SOS button.
 2.  **Smart Triage:** The app presents a "Severity Selection" screen (`Critical`, `Serious`, `Non-Critical`).
 The user selects one.
 3.  **Location Lock:** The app gets the user's precise GPS coordinates.
 4.  **Create Case Document:** The user's app performs a **single write operation**, creating a new document in the `emergencyCases` collection in Firestore.
 This document contains: